A Penny Well Spent

 ‘Okay, I didn’t, but I wasn’t planning to set the bombs off,’ the captain admitted.
 ‘I was just going to use it to keep him back and talk.’

 ‘Do you reckon he survived?’
-Faucet finally asked.
+HyJean finally asked.

-‘You tried to save him though,’ HyJean said, stroking his arm comfortingly.
+‘You tried to save him though,’ HyJean said, touching his arm comfortingly.
 ‘There’s nothing more you could’ve done.’

 ‘Except y’know, not blowing his factory up,’ Flush pointed out.